Otaku Girl: Reception

-Janet Webby from Indie Brag stated, "I've never read anything like it.
-It's like a postmodern novel for geeks and nerds; a lot of the things that happen in it are things an average reader wouldn't get.
-But it's hilarious if you know your anime and comic books."
+heartfelt look into the life of an otaku."

 Literary critic Carl Hannigan from Geeks gave it a 5 out of 5 rating, praising its surrealism while saying, "Otaku Girl is one of the best reflections of modern society that I've read this year.
 It is relatable, humorous, and sends a message to how we exist in the modern culture.
-I know I've become a bit too deep with this book, but overall, the humor and the story are amazing.
-If you're a hardcore geek, then I suggest you buy this book and have a great time laughing and crying."
+I know I've become a bit too deep with this book, but overall, the humor and the story are amazing."

+John Mountain from All Things Geek listed the book at #1 in his "5 Best Pop Culture Fiction", stating, "it's a philosophical book that borders on heavy drama, and a story about geeks trapped inside a corrupted fantasy world mirrored teenagers today and the inescapable torment of social relationships, education, and preparation for the difficulties of their future adult life."